Karaulney Buyerak, Karaulno-Buyerachnoye, Karaulnoi-Buyerak, Karaulny-Bujerak, Karaulnyi Buyerak, Karaulnyj Bujerak, Köhler

 50º34' N 45º23' E

 Köhler was founded on 10 August 1767 by the Government as a Roman Catholic colony on the left bank of the Ilovlya River below the confluence of the Karaulny Buyerak.
+The colony's Russian name (Karaulny Buyerak) was taken from this nearby river.
 The original colonists came from Fulda, Würzburg, and Mainz.
+Minkh reports that the came from Bavaria, the Rhein provinces of Elsass, and Lotharingia.

 The congregation in Köhler was originally part of the Semenovka Parish, later becoming independent.
-A wooden church was built there in 1864 in the neo-classical "Kontor" style.
+The original church structure was replaced in 1864 by a wooden church with a metal roof, built in the neo-classical "Kontor" style and dedicated to St. Michael Archangel.
 Pilgrims would visit the chapel in Köhler in honor of "Discovery of the Cross."
 Three priests were buried in the parish cemetery.

 The parish in Köhler was served by the following priests: